 Parts/spares.
 Apart from most common parts, due to many items being sourced from donor machines exact prices cannot be given.
 Take a look at an online auction site to see the spread of prices asked for sometimes exactly (or almost exactly) the same item.
 If (usually when) parts are required, a price will be provided prior to purchase.
-But, taking head re-lapping as an example, the typical cost for the re-lap and subsequent set-up back on the head-block of a pair of .25" heads is £180 - 200 x VAT.

-Budget for the repair: The Reel Resilience policy is in no way to over-charge the customer but, at the same time, we know via customer feedback, the rates we levy are consummate with the times spent on machine, the level of experience and the workshop support we offer.
+The Reel Resilience policy is in no way to over-charge the customer but, at the same time, we know via customer feedback, the rates we levy are consummate with the times spent on machine, the level of experience and the workshop support we offer.